hoskillua/Image-Processing-Labs/README.md

 ## Lab 9 - Texture

-Got the GLCM of an image an used it to classify fabrics according to homogenity and contrast, and computed the Local Binary Pattern of an image
+Got the GLCM of an image an used it to classify fabrics according to homogenity and contrast, and computed the Local Binary Pattern of an image.

+The images below show how we used thresholding on the **homogeneity** and **contrast** to determine if a patch in the  image is jeans, cotton, or background.

 <div align="center">
 <img src="./Lab9/Highlights/input.png" alt="Equation" style="width:150px;">